pnminh/aws-solutions-architect-associate-notes-SAAC03/scalabily/ELB.md

 ### SNI (Server Name Indication)
 - clients can use this to specify the hostname they reach
-- how do you load multiple certs on on server to serve multiple https website on one server
+- how do you load multiple certs on on server to serve multiple https website on one server.
 - client indicateds hostname of the target server in inital handshake
 - only for ALB or NLB or [[Cloudfront]]
+- Allow to add up certs instead of re-provision 1 cert with multi SANs
 ### CLB
 - only one ssl cert
 - must use multiple clb if multiple domains via https